Step-by-Step Guide to Build an App Like Rappi & How Much Does It Cost

 The Super app generally starts with core functionality, whether it’s on-demand food delivery, messaging, or ride-hailing.
 As they scale up, they add “Mini Apps/Mini Programs” by partnering with third-party service providers.
 This enables the mini-programs to access domain functionality, such as the user base of the host program.

 A Super App can be built-in a couple of ways.
 If the Company wants to expand into many verticals but control the entire App and its development, including the new verticals, they can build the whole thing itself as one monolith.
-On the other hand, if the Company wants to share some risks and cost of building the entire App, it can enable third parties to develop new verticals in the form of Mini Apps.
+On the other hand, if the Company wants to share some risks and costs of building the entire App, it can enable third parties to develop new verticals in the form of Mini Apps.
 The overall cost, implementation strategy, and risk vary vastly based on this decision.

 An effective, comprehensive technology stack is mandatory for the growth of an on-demand delivery business.
-It should be robust and reliable enough for ordering seamless, delivery on-time, and management efficiency.
+It should be robust and reliable enough for ordering seamless, delivery on time, and management efficiency.

 To efficiently run the online delivery business, Rappi’s tech-suite comprises of: